vr70147/vr70147/README.md

 ### Hi I'm Raanan! 👋

-👨‍💻 Junior Backend Developer passionate about coding and learning new tech daily.
+👨‍💻 Software Developer passionate about coding and learning new tech daily.

 🚀 I love diving into new technologies and frameworks,<br/>keeping my toolbox up-to-date and versatile.